see-mike-out/erie-documentation/docs/how-to-use/js-api.md

 The `clone` method returns the cloned, deep-copied instance.

 For class-specific methods, refer to relevant documentations.
-In most cases, you can use the property name of a class as a method to set the corresponding value (e.g., `tone.type('piano')`);
+In most cases, you can use each property name of a class as a method to set the corresponding value.